workfloworchestrator/orchestrator-ui-library/.changeset/eleven-islands-kiss.md

 ---
-'@orchestrator-ui/orchestrator-ui-components': major
+'@orchestrator-ui/orchestrator-ui-components': minor
 ---

 692 Adds WfoErrorMonitoringProvider for tracing purposes.
 It exposes 2 methods via the useWfoErrorMonitoring hook.
-The WfoErrorMonitoringProvider needs to be added to the _app.tsx and, optionally, the errorMonitoringHandler needs to be implemented.
+These reporting functions are used within the component library.
+To start using it, the WfoErrorMonitoringProvider needs to be added to the _app.tsx and the errorMonitoringHandler needs to be implemented.